 over 3 years by Anonymous 5 / 5The Salutation is fantastic and inspirational realative young garden but full of innovative and outstanding details.
 I think one of the best newer gardens in England!

-about 4 years by Mike 5 / 5I took a party from our local hoticultural society in June and everyone in the party was full of praise for the gardens.
+over 4 years by Mike 5 / 5I took a party from our local hoticultural society in June and everyone in the party was full of praise for the gardens.
 My wife and I spent most of the day there because there is so much to see and the Head Gardener and his staff could not have been more welcoming and were only too pleased to stop and talk to those with questions.

-about 4 years by Y.Savage Whitstable 1 / 5It may be a beautiful garden but dont expect to be welcomed if you have any special needs.
+over 4 years by Y.Savage Whitstable 1 / 5It may be a beautiful garden but dont expect to be welcomed if you have any special needs.
 On driving into an empty car park with a friend who has M.S. and displaying her parking permit, which has never been refused before when I have tried to show her a little quality of life; Iwas pounced on before I'd barely managed to turn ignition off to be haughtily informed that "deliveries" could be made but I was expected to leave my friend unattended and go outside to find a parking space.
 I told her my friend was not a package and we would go somewhere else.
 Be warned.
 Only perfection welcomed!

 about 5 years by Marian Boswall 4 / 5This is a garden on the up.
 Dynamic young head gardener has renovated the avenue of Holm oaks to form striking pillars; grows all the salad for the restaurant; has planted an exotic border; created a white garden and a woodland grove which he filled with hanging candles for our visit.
 He also has great plans for a new Gertrude Jekyll border.
 The Lutyens house is a beautiful backdrop and there are plants for sale.